vorticity/date-calculator-cli/README.md

 # date-calculator-cli
-Command line interface to [date-calculator](https://github.com/vorticity/date-calculator) library
+Simple command line interface to the [date-calculator](https://github.com/vorticity/date-calculator) library.

 ## Installation
 Clone this repository, navigate to the repository root and run: